Ornge: Inappropriate purchases

 Ornge paid $28 million for 11 used helicopters, believing this to be cheaper than renting.
 The fleet was subsequently sold for less than $8 million.

 Ornge purchased 12 helicopters from AgustaWestland, although only 9 were required.
 Two of the units were not equipped to carry patients; these were sold in 2013.
 The remaining 10 were found to have a poor cabin layout which made CPR difficult.
 In 2015, Ornge was looking at replacing the AW139s, citing complexity and fuel consumption concerns.

 Ornge purchased 10 Pilatus PC-12 airplanes, although only 6 were needed.
 Two of the 10 were for sale in 2015.

-The auditor general noted that "an open public competitive tender was not used" and Ornge over-bought.
+The auditor general noted that "an open public competitive tender was not used" and Ornge overbought.

 Ornge planned a "Transport Medicine Centre of Excellence" in Hamilton.
 Ornge spent approximately $600,000 leasing hangar space that went unused, due to construction delays.
 Approximately $1.9 million was spent on hangar renovations.
 The move from Toronto to Hamilton was later cancelled.

 Questions arose about the decision to open a base in Oshawa.
-Rick Potter, aviation chief (COO Ornge Air), stated the site doesn’t have an instrument landing system, has many noise complaints and was not one he would recommend.
+Rick Potter, aviation chief (COO Ornge Air), stated the site does not have an instrument landing system, has many noise complaints and was not one he would recommend.
 Hangar space was purchased in 2011, then subsequently sold for a $130,000 loss when plans were cancelled in 2013.

 Ornge purchased lifting devices, dubbed Ornge pickers, that were to lift patients into aircraft.
 The devices never worked.
 There were also issues with the de-icing system for the AW139s, which never worked.
 The company also apparently spent on orange painted tractors to move aircraft.